mmorel-35/docker-thrift/README.md

 This is repository is fork of [ahawkins/docker-thrift](https://github.com/ahawkins/docker-thrift) that does not seem to be actively maintained - see [ahawkins/docker-thrift/pull/22](https://github.com/ahawkins/docker-thrift/pull/22).

+The new versions, starting with 0.13 are published as `jaegertracing/thrift`.
+The older versions are available from the official `thrift` organization e.g. `docker pull thrift:0.9.2`.

 > The Apache Thrift software framework, for scalable cross-language
 > services development, combines a software stack with a code generation
 > engine to build services that work efficiently and seamlessly between